Merovex/verkilo-script/README.md

 This is a private script using Pandoc to use GitHub / Markdown to make books.

 **Verkilo** is a brief Ruby script that wraps around Pandoc that converts Markdown files into books.
+Use with **[Verkilo-Master](https://github.com/Merovex/verkilo-master)** as a template to create your own book.

 <!-- Stability -->
 <a href="https://nodejs.org/api/documentation.html#documentation_stability_index">